Sarah White, MA, Registered Clinical Counsellor

 Helping children understand that emotions are energy in our bodies, that we need to do something with, allows children a simple approach that gives them a feeling of self control where they begin to want to find solutions and in turn feel more competent.

 My personal experiences, as well as my extensive clinical training informs the work I do today.
-It also makes me passionate about providing a safe place for children to express themselves in ways that put their stories into words so grown-ups can understand and help.
+It also makes me passionate about providing a safe place for children to connect to themselves and share their perceptions of the challenges in their world so grown-ups can understand and help.

 Examples of issues and challenges I work with include: